utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 After you connect an API to a remote repository, other editors of the API must authenticate to be able to contribute to the API.
 Postman will prompt editors to authenticate the next time they open the API.

 Postman stores the accounts you've authorized with.
-After connecting to one repository, you can connect to other repositories that use the same Git provider without having to re-authenticate.
-You can also connect to the provider's other services.
-For example, if you connect to a GitHub repository, you can connect to [GitHub Actions](/docs/integrations/available-integrations/ci-integrations/github-actions/) without having to authenticate again.
+After connecting to one repository, you can connect to other repositories that use the same Git provider without having to re-authenticate.<!-- You can also connect to the provider's other services.
+For example, if you connect to a GitHub repository, you can connect to [GitHub Actions](/docs/integrations/available-integrations/ci-integrations/github-actions/) without having to authenticate again. -->

 To manage services you've authorized with, select the settings icon <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> in the header, select **Settings**, and select the **Connected accounts** tab.
 Learn more about [managing connected accounts](/docs/getting-started/settings/#connected-accounts).